exNewbie/l2tp-ipsec-vpn-client/README.md

     export VPN_PASSWORD='mypass'

 Note: **VPN_SERVER_IPV4** must be an IP address.
 It will not work with domain name possibly because VPN server does some matches.

+## Build an image and Run a container
+Build a docker image

+    docker build . -t pm-l2tp

 Now run it (you can daemonize of course after debugging):